wkaisertexas/HIP/docs/how-to/cooperative_groups.rst

                                          hipStreamDefault));

-3. The device side synchronization over the single GPU:
+3. The device side synchronization on single GPU:

 .. code-block:: C++